hcederna/road-trip-optimization/README.md

 A window should open in your web browser with what looks like your folder directory.
 If the window does not open automatically, copy/paste the URL in the terminal into your favorite web browser.

-Navigate through the folder structure to the `road-trip-optimization-master` directory on your Desktop.
+Navigate through the folder structure to the `road-trip-optimization-master` directory on your desktop.
 Open the `Road Trip Optimization.ipynb` file.
 Follow the instructions in the notebook and press `Shift + Enter` to run the code in each cell.

 Congratulations you are now a road trip optimizing machine!